Company Rule

 Lewellyn Smith Committee (1920)

-Recommended that tenure of the secys and dy secys be fixed to bring stability
+Recommended that tenure of the secys and dy secys be fixed to bring

 Secretariat Committee (Wheeler), 1935